schmidtniko/multi_dof_kinematic_calibration/README.md

 # Note

 We are in the process of publishing our software for multi-DOF kinematic calibration.
-Please give us a few more days...
+Please give us a few more days to finalize the documentation.

-**THE SOFTWARE (AND ITS DESCRIPTION) ARE NOT QUITE READY FOR PRIME TIME YET.
-ALL INFORMATION BELOW IS PRELIMINARY.**

 # Overview
 This software allows the accurate calibration of geometric/kinematic transformation hierarchies from sensor data.
 It is possible to calibrate/estimate